Chart Color Schemes

 The level of residential development activity in Penrith was found to be higher than 90% of real estate markets across the country

 Penrith has seen approximately 228 new homes approved annually over the past five financial years, totalling 1,144 homes.
-As of FY-26 so far, 354 approvals have been recorded.
-On average, 3.1 new residents arrive per year for each dwelling constructed between FY-21 and FY-25.
-This supply is significantly lagging demand, indicating heightened buyer competition and pricing pressures.
+As of FY-26361 approvals have been recorded.
+On average, 3.1 new residents arrive per dwelling constructed each year between FY-21 and FY-25.
+This supply lagging demand indicates heightened buyer competition and pricing pressures, with new properties constructed at an average value of $295,000.

-Future projections show Penrith adding 7,733 residents by 2041.
-Construction is maintaining pace with projected growth, although buyers may encounter growing competition as population increases.
+Future projections show Penrith adding 7,733 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.

 Frequently Asked Questions - Development